10 Peculiar things to do in Peru

 Also known as the Vinicunca Mountain, this one is a high altitude adventure amidst the Andes and the eclectic colors of the Ausangate trek of the ancient citadel of Machu Picchu as you get acclimatised to the

 altitude, rough weather and blizzards as you can likely get affected by Acute Mountain Sickness (AMS).These are sandstone mountains considered to be holy mountain by the local Peruvians protecting the spirit of the spirit of the mountain.
 The view up there is breath taking and outlandish.
+This is a must do place in your list of 10 peculiar things to do Peru.

 Document the distance you’ve traveled. stock upon your “travels” on Travel Dejavu.